fathah/aqary-front-end-test/README.md

 ## Getting Started
-Ensure Node is installed in your device.
+- Ensure Node is installed in your device.
+- Clone this repo in your local device.

 ### Install the required packages
 ```bash